About Norma Schafer, Oaxaca Cultural Navigator LLC

 And, in case you are wondering, I’ve also had a number of AKA’s — in sequence, and over a long and interesting life: Norma Beerstein, Norma Singleton, Norma Hawthorne and now, Norma Schafer.
 I foresee no more name changes.

 I’ve been living in Teotitlan del Valle, Oaxaca, Mexico, full-time since 2012, and going back and forth between the USA and Oaxaca since 2005.
-I put full-time in quotes because I maintain North Carolina residency and travel back and forth to visit friends and family often.
+In 2016, I purchased a downtown Durham, North Carolina, condominium in a historic tobacco warehouse within walking distance of downtown shops and restaurants, and in 2022, I relocated to Taos, New Mexico.

 You can read more about How I Got Here.
 It’s a blog post.